nicktobolski/bananacci/README.md

 - **🎵 Smooth Fading**: Beautiful volume transitions instead of jarring jumps
 - **🔊 Auto-Unmute**: Automatically unmutes when you increase from 0%
 - **⚡ Rapid Response**: Hold down volume keys for quick adjustments
-- **🎯 Transparent Display**: Clean, modern interface that doesn't interfere with your work
+- **🍌 Transparent Display**: Clean, modern interface that doesn't interfere with your work
-- **🚀 Standalone Executable**: No AutoHotkey installation required
+- **🚀 Standalone Executable**: No other installation necessary

-## 🚀 Quick Start
+## 🚀🚀 Quick Start

 ### For Everyone (Recommended)